MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/Converting-a-Database.md

 #### To prepare the old database

+1. <a name="convertv1extensions"></a>Convert V1 Extensions to V2 extensions

+    [!INCLUDE[d365_bus_cent_short_md.md](../developer/includes/d365_bus_cent_short_md.md)] does not support V1 extensions.
+If you are updating a [!INCLUDE[navnow](../developer/includes/navnow_md.md)] database that includes V1 extensions and you want to continue to use them, you have to convert them to V2 extensions.
+For more information, see [Converting Extensions V1 to Extensions V2](https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/developer/devenv-upgrade-v1-to-v2-overview).

-1. Make a copy of the old database or create full database backup.
+2. Make a copy of the old database or create full database backup.

     <!-- in multitnenta, both the application and tenant dbs>-->

      For more information, see [Create a Full Database Backup \(SQL Server\)](http://go.microsoft.com/fwlink/?LinkID=296465).

-2.  <a name="uninstallextensions"></a>Uninstall all extensions.
+3.  <a name="uninstallextensions"></a> (Single tenant only) Uninstall all extensions.

     <!-- This tep is not required for multitenant -->